 - There are two ways to run contrast checking in the plugin panel.
 You only need to trigger the panel once (unless you switch to a different plugin).

 - You can do so easily with shortcuts: A quick hit of

 ctrl + shift + 9for our windows friends will do it.

 - Manually: Find and click the plugins glyph in the lower left corner, then click on Stark, and select Rapid Contrast Checking (Pro).

 - Once it’s opened, you can easily navigate between your layers or components on the artboard to speed through your checks.

 Rapid Contrast Checking is the first new paid feature we’ve rolled out – and to start, it’s for Adobe XD only.
 Want to use it but haven’t yet become a Stark Pro?
 No problem.
-You can quickly do so for only $2.00 per month (or $20 per year on annual subscription) right from our pricing page.
+You can quickly do so for only $6/month or $60/year right from our pricing page.